e-deng/portfolio-website--2-/README.md

 - 🎨 **Smooth animations with Framer Motion** - Because life is better with motion
 - 📱 **Fully responsive design** - Looks great on any device
 - 🎯 **Modern tech stack showcase** - Built with the latest technologies
+- 📧 **Contact form with email integration** - Visitors can send messages directly to your email

 ## 🎭 Hidden Surprise